amorychambers/ci-ms4-django/README.md

 6. Fork and clone into the [repository](https://github.com/amorychambers/ci-ms4-django) on Github
 ![Fork repository](docs/deployment/deploy-6.png)

-7. Comment out the database variable from settings.py and enter the following code, subsituting your own database URL:
+7. Comment out the conditional database variables from settings.py and paste in the following code, subsituting your own database URL:

 ```
 DATABASES = {